davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v001 captures initial notes on reading files from other statistical software in "Reading Data in to R"
 * DataCamp_Insights_v001 captures initial notes on using relational databases (SQL) in "Reading Data in to R"
 * DataCamp_Insights_v001 captures initial notes on reading web data in "Reading Data in to R"

+### Expansions week of 18-JUL-2016
+* DataCamp_Insights_v001 captures initial notes on "Cleaning Data in R"